Increase font size

-- Scholarships listed on the menu to the left as “Outside Scholarships” are those the student brings with him/her to the University from private (“outside”) sources.
-However, outside scholarships must also be counted toward meeting the student’s aid eligibility; that is, a student’s total financial aid package from all sources cannot exceed the student’s aid eligibility.
+- Outside Scholarships are those the student brings to the University from “outside” sources, like a church, nonprofit, or community organization.
+Outside scholarships are counted toward meeting the student’s aid eligibility; that is, a student’s total financial aid package from all sources cannot exceed the student’s aid eligibility.

 - Loans – Money borrowed from federal sources, University sources, or private lenders that require repayment.

 - Work – Money earned through Federal Work Study jobs on campus or in the local community.

 Laptop Grants – UNC offers eligible undergraduates a grant to purchase a laptop.
 See here for details.

 Carolina’s lowest-income students — from families making less than 200% of the federal poverty level — may qualify for the Carolina Covenant, an aid program that provides debt-free funding to attend UNC.